hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 When a user does not have permissions, hide the related actions, navigation items and views.

+### Hide/show relevant UI

 In this example, the user's role is **viewer**, and they cannot deploy or destroy a cluster.
 An explanation is unnecessary as users do not require additional functionality for their day-to-day tasks.

 ![Image showing two dropdown with lists open, one with only one menu item that is reader specific, while the other has more options that allow for further capabilities.](/assets/patterns/disabled-patterns/permissions-example.png)

+Similarly, if a user has the permissions to update their software, show the relevant UI for them to do just that.

+### Provide guidance

 When a user lands on a page they can't access, indicate why it's unavailable and provide guidance so the user can fix the error.
 Consider displaying a call to action so the user doesn't feel stuck.